-You will be entitled to a discount on the price of your permit if you have a light passenger vehicle that has a low CO2 emission figure that qualifies the vehicle for a reduced rate of annual vehicle excise duty or if the vehilce is fully electric.
+You will be entitled to a discount on the price of your permit if you have a light passenger vehicle that has a low CO2 emission figure that qualifies the vehicle for a reduced rate of annual vehicle excise duty or if the vehicle is fully electric.
 Vehicles registered after 1st March 2001 with emissions of up to 120 g/km will qualify for the discount.
 Please supply page 2 of the V5 document only, which provides us with the required information.

 How to Apply

-Customer Service Centres will no longer process applications and requests for parking permits in person, including scratch card permits.
 New applications for any Business permits should be submitted online or by post.
 Please allow 14 days for your application to be processed.

 - Apply Online or complete an Application Form (pdf, 324kb)

 - Provide proof of business address.
 For example, Business letterhead documentation

 All applications for permits must be received via the business address and from a single authorised member of staff identified on the application form.
 All payments must be received direct from the business operation and not from individual employees.